fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 Hmm.
 Bummer.
 Looks like we’ll need to do some debugging before we let anyone use the Mongo version.
 You’ll take a look at how to debug this in pdb:
-Debugging Test Failures, on page 127.
-Until then, we’ll use the TinyDB version.
+Debugging Test Failures Until then, we’ll use the TinyDB version.

 ### Exercises